 Hi, my names Victoria Lynn and I'm currently in my final year studying LLB Law at the University of Leeds!
 My research focuses on the perceptions of school staff of autistic girls in secondary education, a topic which is heavily under-represented in the wider Autism literature due to the misconception of Autism being a 'male' condition, largely due to difference in presentation, and a higher number of autistic girls masking their Autistic traits.
 This topic is one which is also close to home, having had many of my own concerns throughout education regarding Dyslexia, which was often dismissed as I was not deemed to be "struggling enough."
 Both my own experience and my knowledge learned through researching this topic has inspired me to write my final year legal dissertation on the "right to inclusive education" (Article 24 of the United Nations Convention of Persons with Disabilities) of Autistic pupils in secondary education in England.

-I was fortunate enough to conduct academic research under the supervision of Stephen Gethins, former MP and Professor of Practice in International Relations at the University of St Andrews.
+I was fortunate enough to conduct academic research under the supervision of Stephen Gethins, Professor of Practice in International Relations at the University of St Andrews and now a sitting MP.
 Stephen introduced me to a truly fascinating yet often overlooked area of International Relations: sub-state and regional actors and their place in global politics, with a focus on Scotland in particular.
 Through this, I have developed an interest in Scotland's place in the world as a nation without an independent foreign office, but as a nation with extensive international influence and a powerful global diaspora.
-This topic formed the basis of my Laidlaw project, my undergraduate dissertation, a forthcoming article, and my future research.
+This topic formed the basis of my Laidlaw project, my undergraduate and postgraduate dissertation, and my PhD.

 I take a keen interested in other academic fields such as politics, history, and philosophy.
-Although an International Relations student first and foremost, I had the opportunity of studying Ancient History and Classics alongside my degree for two years.
+Although an International Relations and Sociology student first and foremost, I had the opportunity of studying Ancient History and Classics alongside my degree for two years.
 If I were to ever win the lottery, you would find me endlessly cycling University, spending my remaining days studying Ancient History and Philosophy, Politics, Anthropology, Theology, Theoretical Physics and Maths, or whatever subject I develop an interest in down the line.

 Hi everyone, I'm Alex.
 I come from Northern Ireland, and am currently reading French and Philosophy at the University of St Andrews.
 I'm interested in politics, philosophy, journalism, and new ideas - I find the old ones quite stale!